 Since moving to Vancouver, WA, Ms. Crandall has served on the faculties of Willamette University and Portland State University, and has been a busy freelancer performing with all the major metro area ensembles while maintaining a private studio of bassoon students.

-She was Principal Bassoon with Portland Opera for many years, and continues to perform throughout the region, including playing Principal Bassoon with the Portland Festival Symphony, and playing with the Vancouver Master Chorale Orchestra.
+She was Principal Bassoon with Portland Opera for many years, and continues to perform throughout the region, including playing Principal Bassoon with the Portland Festival Symphony, coaching double reeds at the Junior Symphony of Vancouver, and subbing with the Vancouver Master Chorale Orchestra.

 She has been assisting with the Northwest Oboe Seminar since 2010 and retired in 2023!
 THANK YOU, Ann!!
 She is invited to return and play in our large ensembles anytime she wishes.